User Guide

 - Ensure you have Java version

-or later installed in your Computer.
+1.8.0_60or later installed in your Computer.

 Having any Java 8 version is not enough.